Multifocal Lenses in Turkey is the most prevalent vision repair procedure for people that come to Turkey for eye surgeries.

 Our Clinic in Istanbul, Turkey

-Difficulties seeing at close range.
-This can be a difficulty for persons who have multifocal IOLs.
-Reading glasses, on the other hand, frequently remedy this issue.
-Some multifocal lens types focus on intermediate and distant vision, necessitating reading glasses for closely held reading material, whereas others focus on close near vision, necessitating glasses for intermediate vision.
+- Difficulties seeing at close range.
+This can be an issue for people who have multifocal IOLs.
+Reading glasses, on the other hand, usually correct this issue.
+Some multifocal lens models focus on intermediate and distance vision, necessitating reading glasses for deeply held reading material, whereas others focus on close near vision, necessitating glasses for intermediate vision.

-Halos, glares, and night vision After dark, some patients experience halos and glares around lights, as well as decreased night time vision.
-However, for the vast majority of patients, this disappears over time, with only approximately 1% experiencing persistent night vision issues that necessitate lens exchange on occasion
+- Halos, glares, and night vision After dark, some patients experience halos and glares around lights, as well as decreased night time vision.
+However, for the vast majority of patients, this fades atop gray time, with only about 1% experiencing persistent night vision issues that necessitate lens exchange on occasion.